Shut the Door on Door-to-Door Home Improvement Scams

 Security Alarm Scams

 Each summer, traveling crews come to Minnesota to sign people up for security alarms.
-Scammers may get their foot in the door by telling you the alarm is “free” or discounted or that they are with your current alarm company.
-They may scare you by talking about crime in your neighborhood.
-They may ask you to sign a contract whose print is so small you can’t even read it.
-In some cases, people have signed contracts requiring them to pay as much as $50 per month for five years for a security alarm that doesn’t work or that they don’t need.
-If you want a security alarm, the best advice is to ask friends and family for references and then research those businesses.
+Scammers may get their foot in the door by telling homeowners the alarm is “free,” discounted, or that they are with the homeowner’s current alarm company.
+They may scare consumers by talking about crime in the neighborhood.
+Scammers may ask homeowners to sign a contract that has print so small it is unreadable.
+In some cases, people have signed contracts requiring payments of up to $50 per month for five years for a security alarm that doesn’t work or that they don’t need.

 Tips To Avoid Door-To-Door Home Improvement Scams

-- Don’t Fall for Pressure Tactics.
 Door-to-door home improvement scams try to trick you into acting immediately, before you have time to shop around.
-Legitimate companies that want your business will generally allow you time to think about the offer, research your options, and shop around.
-Red flags should go up if a door-to-door salesman pressures you to make an immediate decision or pay cash in advance.
+Legitimate companies that want your business allow you time to think about the offer, research your options, and shop around.
+It should raise red flags if a door-to-door salesman pressures you to make an immediate decision or pay cash in advance.

-- Ask for Identification and Research the Business.
-You should carefully research any business before allowing it to work in your home.
-Ask for state or local license or permit information and information on whether the person is bonded.
-Under Minnesota law, door-to-door salespeople must clearly disclose their name, the name of the business they represent and the goods or services they wish to sell, as well as an identification card with the sales person’s name and the name of the business to any potential buyer
+You should carefully research any business before allowing it to work on or in your home.
+Ask for license or permit information and whether the person is bonded.
+Under Minnesota law, door-to-door salespeople must clearly disclose to any potential buyer their name, the name of the business they represent, the goods or services they wish to sell, and provide an identification card with the sales person’s name and the name of the business before trying to sell you anything.

-- Contact the Department of Labor and Industry and Your Local Government.
 Most residential building contractors must be licensed by the Minnesota Department of Labor and Industry.
 Many municipalities also require contractors or door-to-door salespeople to hold a permit or license.
-Contact your local city, municipality or county for more information on local regulations.
+Contact your local city, municipality, or county for more information on local regulations.
 Contact the Department of Labor and Industry as follows: